-One of the biggest differences between life before rehab and life at an inpatient program is the level of supervision.
+One of the biggest differences between life before rehab and life in an inpatient program is the level of supervision.
 You can expect your providers to set clear boundaries around what is and isn’t allowed at the facility.
 These guidelines will be implemented from the moment you arrive on site.

 When you check in, someone on staff will perform a bag check.
 During this process, they’ll inspect your luggage, going through your belongings to see what you’ve brought with you.